MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-content-rich-block.md

 * To add custom messages on a product details page. (for example, "Free shipping for orders over $50").
 * For disclaimers and contact details on product details pages, cart pages, checkout pages, and other pages (for example, "Shipping and returns are subject to store policies").

-The following image shows an example of a text block module used on a home page.
+The following image shows an example of a text block module that is used on a home page.

 ![Example of a text block module](./media/ecommerce-textblock.PNG)